espressif/developer-portal/content/blog/how-to-switch-between-multiple-esp32-firmware-binaries-stored-in-flash/index.md

 ### Change an Application Icon

-Icons displayed in Graphical Bootloader are part of the bootloade firmware, it's not part of an application.
+Icons displayed in Graphical Bootloader are part of the bootloader firmware, it's not part of an application.
 Icons are stored in `resources/images`.

 You can simply replace one of existing png files.